Does an increase in your property value translate to real wealth? Ikhram Merican explores further.

 Properties are not very liquid

 Amongst the many investment vehicles out in the market, properties remain one of the best.
 It is relatively safe, and through leverage can yield fantastic returns.
-However, properties are not liquid.
+However, the properties are not liquid.
 You can convert shares into cash almost immediately.
 You could make a withdrawal on your fixed deposit as soon as the bank opens if you urgently need funds.

 But you cannot convert a property into cash overnight.
 Even if you found a buyer for your property today, it would take anywhere from 3-6 months to complete the transaction.